sjaehn/BWidgets/README.md

 - [ ] Import styles from JSON(-LD)
 - [ ] Import dictionary from TTL
 - [ ] Import dictionary from JSON(-LD)
+- [ ] Support fine adjustment for dials and sliders
+- [ ] Support keyboard shortcuts in menus